 A status of W means that the ideograph is not suitable for encoding as a CJK Unified Ideograph.
-An example here is UTC-00118, which is used as a decoration in the novels Xenocide and Children of the Mind by Orson Scott Card.
-While the character does have an apparent intended meaning (something like "monster-killer"), it isn't suitable for encoding because of its ad hoc nature and lack of generalized use outside of the context of two specific English-language novels.
+An example here is UTC-00326, which is a nonce form specifically coined for use with Figure 18-9, Using the Ideographic Description Characters, in [Unicode] and to fill an empty slot in the UTC-source database.
+While the character does have an intended meaning ("frog at the bottom of a well"), it isn't suitable for encoding because of its ad hoc nature and lack of generalized use.
 Another example would be UTC-00643, which is a transcription error for U+5709.
 Characters such as UTC-03160 through UTC-03166 are suitable for encoding, but not as CJK Unified Ideographs.
 Because they occur only in the context of Gongche music notation, they are best handled by encoding a full set of Gongche notation characters in a separate block.
 The bulk of the characters with a status of W are Wenlin-specific Z-variants which should be represented (if at all), via a variation sequence defined by Wenlin, not by the UTC.